 In lieu of flowers, if friends wish to send memorial donations in memory of Mr. Walsh, the family suggests sending them to the Caroline Historical Society, 16 N. Second Street, Denton, MD 21629.

-To send flowers to Quentin Robert (Q.R.)
-Walsh's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Quentin Robert (Q.R.)
+Walsh, please visit our floral store.

 Caroline County Historical Society